 These carrot pineapple muffins are best eaten within a couple of days of baking, but they will last a few days more if kept in a resealable container in the fridge.

-They also freeze well!
+Yes, they freeze well!
 Simple defrost and warm them up for a 10 seconds in the microwave or a few minutes in a toaster oven and they'll be as good as new!

 More Gluten-Free Baking Recipes